 DISCUSSION

-In this study, we attempted to compare the clinical outcomes of PRP versus hyaluronic acid injections, in patients with bilateral knee osteoarthritis.
-We divided patients with Ahlback grade I or II osteoarthritis into the three groups of single and double injection of PRP and three injections of hyaluronic acid.
+In this study, we attempted to compare the clinical outcomes of PRP versus hyaluronic acid injections in patients with bilateral knee osteoarthritis.
+We divided patients with Ahlback grade 1 or 2 osteoarthritis into the three groups of single and double injection of PRP and three injections of hyaluronic acid.
 All the patients were followed-up for 3 mo.
 We used WOMAC and VAS pain scores to evaluate the clinical outcomes.
-We found that the efficacy of PRP (single or double injection) and hyaluronic acid started from intervention and continued until week 4 based, and then started to decrease until week 12.
-In other words, the highest efficacy of PRP was seen in both groups at week 4 with about 50% decrease in the symptoms compared with about 25% decrease for those who had received hyaluronic acid.
-The efficacy of PRP treatment was significantly greater than hyaluronic acid group at all follow-up times.
-In addition, two injections of PRP were more effective at each follow-up than single injection.
+We found that the efficacy of PRP (single or double injection) and hyaluronic acid started from intervention and continued until wk 4 and then started to decrease until wk 12.
+In other words, the highest efficacy of PRP was seen in both groups at wk 4 with about a 50% decrease in the symptoms compared with about a 25% decrease for those who had received hyaluronic acid.
+The efficacy of PRP treatment was significantly greater than the hyaluronic acid group at all follow-up times.
+In addition, two injections of PRP were more effective at each follow-up than a single injection.
 We did not witness any major complications during the follow-up.
-No any similar studies exist in our region to our study, therefore, these data are beneficial in this point as well.
+No similar studies exist from our region.
+Therefore, these data are beneficial in this point as well.